ShaniHalali/ShaniHalali/README.md

 - 👩🏻‍🎓 3rd year B.Sc.
 Computer science student at Afeka - The Academic College of Engineering in Tel Aviv
 - 🧭 Currently developing **TourTrack** – my final project: a tourism app built for the **Lower Galilee Regional Council**, serving as a social network for travelers.
-- 📱 Simultaneously working on my seminar project: an **Ads SDK**, which will be integrated into TourTrack to deliver location-based video ads.
+- 📱 Simultaneously working on my seminar project: an **Ads SDK**, which will be integrated into TourTrack to deliver location based ads.
 - 👯 I’m looking to collaborate on Mobile aplication Projects

 ## My Skill Set 🌈